kheni957/symptompattern/README.md

 **No signals found** — try broader keywords (single words like `ibuprofen` work better than phrases)

 **Reddit returns 0 posts** — Reddit rate-limits aggressively; wait 60 seconds and try again

+**PubMed returns 0 posts** — NCBI rate-limits to ~3 requests/second; wait 60 seconds and retry with simpler keywords

+**HealthBoards returns 0 posts** — the site occasionally blocks scrapers; wait a minute and try again

+**Twitter returns 0 posts** — check that your twitterapi.io key is entered in the sidebar; if rate-limited, wait a few minutes

 **Database errors** — delete `healthwatch.db` and restart